zaiisao/Documentation/en/Interactive Broadcast/volume_mac.md

 The `volume` parameter represents the audio level of your recording device, ranging between 0 and 255:
 - 0: Mute.
-- 255: The maiximum volume of the device.
+- 255: The maximum volume of the device.

 As the following screenshot shows, the volume value corresponds to the audio level for your audio recording device.